- Back to Home »

 With the goal of reducing accident rates generally, the Saudi moroor has authorized that the maximum percentage for car window tinting in the Kingdom cannot go above 30%.
 This percentage is applicable to all windows except the front window.

-It was clarified by the General Traffic Department that all laws it announces must be followed.
+The General Traffic Department clarified that compliance with all its announced laws is mandatory.
 The fine for violating the car tinting law, for example, can range from 500 to 900 Saudi riyals, with the exact amount depending on the severity of the offense.

 Since front window tinting reduces visibility and increases the possibility of accidents, the General Traffic Department has ruled that it is illegal to apply it in the Kingdom.
 Follow Saudi Expatriates on LinkedIn